wackfx/remix-elysia/README.md

 >
 > Make sure you understand the consequences before using anything you'll find here.
 >
-> I won't take bug requests, you're on your own.
+> I won't take bug requests, it's an experiment that fit my needs, for the rest, you're on your own.

 # remix-elysia